DeclanKehoe/declankehoe.co.uk/_work/1-generative-music-app.markdown

 Overall, as this project was rooted in a human computer interaction student’s perspective, the focus was on creating a set of user experience outcomes; for app users, and potential  Processing developers, rather than a radical technological exercise.

 ### Development Process
-The best overview of the development decisions within the project can be found in the video screencast which was presented as part of the final project presentation.
+The best overview of the development decisions within the project can be found in the video screen-cast which was presented as part of the final project presentation.

 Throughout the development, multiple different UI designs & app functions were tested with different users.
 Through both formal and informal questioning and interviews, the design of the app was improved and refined, with a focus on rapid iterations to incorporate as many ideas as possible.

 ### Evaluation

-A series of participants were asked questions in a semi-structured intervew formation, in order to elicit themes around their experience of using the application.
+A series of participants were asked questions in a semi-structured interview formation, in order to elicit themes around their experience of using the application.
 The questions were designed to conform to a qualitative approach, and an attempt was made to interview users with a range of experience levels.

 After the interview process, themes were identified and, quotes were pulled in order to explain the strengths and weaknesses that user's had identified.
 The wide range of **user experiences** really interested me, and being able to understand the relationship between my design decisions and their eventual feelings towards what I had made was a really interesting process.
 I would like to do more of this kind of work in the future, as I felt the ability to tease out information from conversation is a really important skill to develop and employ.